 Description of HWRF Idealized

-The HWRF Idealized capability include a landfall option.
-Currently only GFDL Slab land surface physics option is supported for landfall capability and efforts are underway to include other land-surface physics options.
-A namelist file for land surface configuration introduces a switch for landfalling capability, specifies the type of land surface, initial land-surface temperature to be used over land.
+The HWRF Idealized capability includes a landfall option.
+Currently, only the GFDL Slab land surface physics option is supported for landfall capability.
+A namelist file for land surface configuration introduces a switch for landfalling capability, specifies the type of land surface, and initial land-surface temperature to be used over land.
 The default configuration introduces a homogeneous land surface but can be modified to account for heterogeneity through the source code.
 The direction of land motion can also be chosen.
 Two options are available – West to East or East to West.

 At the time of HWRF v4.0a release, the landfall capability is broken.
-DTC is working on the fix.
-As soon as it is available, a patch will be released.
+If a patch becomes available, it will be released.

 The idealized simulation requires 00-h and 120-h GFS GRIB2 forecasts, along with a sounding, specifications of the initial vortex, and a namelist.
 The idealized simulation is performed on the operational triple nested domain configuration, with grid spacings of 13.5-, 4.5- and 1.5-km.
 All the operational atmospheric physics, as well as the supported experimental physics options in HWRF, can be utilized in the idealized framework.
 The post processing can be done using the Unified Post-Processor.

-For the convience of the user community, sample GFS GRIB2 files for running the idealized case are provided.
+For the convenience of the user community, sample GFS GRIB2 files for running the idealized case are provided.